gbarany/crypto-arbitrage-finder/README.md

 FrameworkLive orchestrates the components and threads of the live arbitrage trading system.

-## Components of the live trading framework:
+## Components of the live trading framework
 - Exchange pollers: run in parallel, fetch orderbook data from predefined exchanges and sends data to the Orderbook Analyser
 - Coinmarketcap pollers: fetch cyrpto exchange-wide market price dataand and sends data to the Orderbook Analyser
 - Forex poller: fetches current Forex ask and bid prices (from Oanda) and sends the data to the Orderbook Analyser